cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 A few things to note:

 * The router `r` has already been initialized by the application and is passed in here as an argument - this function is able to add on the nameservice module's routes onto any application's router.
-The application must also provide a [`CLIContext`](../interfaces/query-lifecycle.md#clicontext) that the querier will need to process user requests and the application [`codec`](../core/encoding.md) for encoding and decoding application-specific types.
+The application must also provide a [`Context`](../interfaces/query-lifecycle.md#context) that the querier will need to process user requests and the application [`codec`](../core/encoding.md) for encoding and decoding application-specific types.
 * `"/%s/names/{%s}", storeName, restName` is the url for the HTTP request. `storeName` is the name of the module, `restName` is a variable provided by the user to specify what kind of query they are making.
 * `resolveNameHandler` is the query request handler defined by the module developer.
-It also takes the application `codec` and `CLIContext` passed in from the user side, as well as the `storeName`.
+It also takes the application `codec` and `Context` passed in from the user side, as well as the `storeName`.
 * `"GET"` is the HTTP Request method.
 As to be expected, queries are typically GET requests.
 Transactions are typically POST and PUT requests.